 A committed recitalist, Elizabeth has appeared with Malcolm Martineau at the Aldeburgh Festival, Roger Vignoles in Madrid and with Iain Burnside at Wigmore Hall, Leeds Lieder+ Festival and for the BBC Radio 3 Voices series.
 She has also given recitals at the Purcell Room, St. David’s Hall Cardiff, Kings Place, National Portrait Gallery and Linbury Studio at the Royal Opera House, Covent Garden.
 She broadcasts frequently on BBC Radio 3, including Mahler and Strauss Lieder with BBC Symphony and Jiri Belohlàvek, and her discography includes Liszt’s Via Crucis and Missa Choralis (Hyperion), Classic Children’s Songs with Roderick Williams and Iain Burnside (Just Accord), Saul with The Sixteen and Harry Christophers (Coro) and Britten’s On this Island with Malcolm Martineau (Onyx): a “superb account” – The Guardian; “lustrous and dramatic” – The Times.

-Recent and future engagements include Meni in Thomas Adès’ new opera The Exterminating Angel at the Royal Opera House, her role debut as Leonore Fidelio for Longborough Festival Opera, a return to Opera North as Donna Elvira, Barber’s Knoxville with the Hallé, Debussy with the BBC NOW and Xian Zhang as part of BBC Radio 3’s 70th birthday celebrations, Beethoven's Choral Symphony with the Ulster Orchestra under Rafael Payare, Schoenberg's Second String Quartet with the London Sinfonietta and concerts with the LPO under Vladimir Jurowski, RSNO under Laurence Cummings, RLPO under James MacMillan and BBCNOW under Mark Wigglesworth.
+Recent and future engagements include Meni in Thomas Adès’ new opera The Exterminating Angel at the Royal Opera House, her role debut as Leonore Fidelio for Longborough Festival Opera, a return to Opera North as Donna Elvira, Moses und Aron with Lothar Zagrosek at the George Enescu Festival in Bucharest, Barber’s Knoxville with the RLPO and Robert Spano, Strauss's Vier Letzte Lieder with the RPCO, Beethoven's Choral Symphony with the BBC NOW under Xian Zhang, Schoenberg's Second String Quartet with the London Sinfonietta and concerts with the LPO under Vladimir Jurowski, RSNO under Laurence Cummings and RLPO under James MacMillan.